aragon/osx/packages/subgraph/README.md

 ### Test the subgraph

-Build the the contracts as explained above.
+Build the contracts as explained above.
 Build the subgraph as explained above

 run tests: